 How it Works

-2. Drug possession will be decriminalized, reducing criminal possession offenses from misdemeanors to civil infractions.
+2. Drug possession has been decriminalized, reducing criminal possession offenses from misdemeanors to civil infractions.
 Instead of arrests and criminal records, people found to be possessing small amounts of drugs will be cited and fined $100.
 They will be given the phone number for a 24/7 support line to connect them with a local peer support specialist.
 The peer will conduct a social services needs assessment.
 Upon completion, their fine will be waived and they will be linked to vital services.
 Call (503) 575-3769 to reach the support line.

 3. It increases access to vital services, including: